yourOnlyCode/proxy/README.md

 ## Features

 ### Core Functionality
+- **Authentication** - Sign up and log in with email/password via Supabase
 - **Discover Nearby Users** - Turn on Proxy to see active users within your range
 - **Proximity Settings** - Filter by venue, nearby (~50ft), neighborhood, or city
 - **Send Interest** - Express interest in someone you find intriguing